TsvetDimitrov/JS-Softuni-Advanced/README.md

 Here are uploaded solutions of Softuni tasks in JavaScript advanced module.

-I will more solutions in time.
+I will upload more solutions in time.